M2I-CYSAR/carlROS/README.md

 3. After this test ensure to close the candump terminal using `Ctrl-C` to ensure the machine is not reading all CAN messages to the robot.

 ## Teleop Control
-The primary or *main* file of the program is *teleop.py*.
-This file is setup to be an executable that will run the primary controll loop for the robot.
+The primary or *main* file of the program is `teleop.py`.
+This file is setup to be an executable that will run the primary control loop for the robot.

 #### Enabling the Robot
 To start the primary control loop the following steps need to be complete.
 Before you begin ensure you have ***connected to the robot*** and that the ***`can0` interface is setup***.